SalvIac/pysdvuln/README.md

 # pysequentialvulnerability
- Tools for fragility/vulnerability for sequences
+ Tools for SDOF fragility/vulnerability subjected to sequences